gywgyw216216/NULL/README.md

 2. SUES Health Information Report 2.0: With WebVPN by using GitHub Action.

 3. SUES Health Information Report 3.0: Switch use WebVPN or not automatically by using GitHub Action.
+Besides, don't verify SSL.

 4. To be continue......